All systems nominal

 LevelPurpose

-errorLicence validation failures, ledger corruption, TEE attestation failures
+errorLicence validation failures, ledger corruption, TEE attestation failures, gateway-core disconnection

-infoNormal operations: transaction commits, agent actions, payment processing
+infoNormal operations: transaction commits, agent actions, payment processing, request routing

 debugDetailed tracing for support investigations